Non-homogeneous stochastic LQ control with regime switching and random coefficients: Introduction

-In practice, however, these market parameters are affected by the uncertainties caused by noises.
-Thus, it is too restrictive to set market parameters as constants even if the market status is known.
-From practical point of view, it is necessary to allow the market parameters to depend on both the noises and the Markov chain.
-In this paper, we study mean variance ALM with regime switching and random coefficients.
-The liability is exogenously given by an It\^{o} process and can not be controlled (see Remark 2.1).
-By Lagrange duality, the first part of the original mean variance ALM happens to be a stochastic linear quadratic (LQ) control problem with regime switching and random coefficients.

-Since the pioneering work of Wonham \cite{Wo}, stochastic LQ theory has been extensively studied by numerous researchers.
+Since the pioneering work of Wonham \cite{Wo}, stochastic linear-quadratic (LQ) theory has been extensively studied by numerous researchers.
 For instance, Bismut \cite{Bi} was the first one who studied stochastic LQ problems with random coefficients.
 In order to obtain the optimal random feedback control, he formally derived a stochastic Riccati equation (SRE).
 But he could not solve the SRE in the general case.
 It is Kohlmann and Tang \cite{KT}, for the first time, that established the existence and uniqueness of the one-dimensional SRE.
 Tang \cite{Ta} made another breakthrough and proved the existence and uniqueness of the matrix valued SRE with uniformly positive control weighting matrix.
-Chen, Li and Zhou \cite{CLZ} studied the indefinite stochastic LQ problem which is different obviously from its deterministic counterpart.
+Chen, Li and Zhou \cite{CLZ}, Sun, Xiong and Yong \cite{SXY} studied the indefinite stochastic LQ problem which is different obviously from its deterministic counterpart.
 Kohlmann and Zhou \cite{KZ} established the relationship between stochastic LQ problems and backward stochastic differential equations (BSDEs).
 Hu and Zhou \cite{HZ} solved the stochastic LQ problem with cone control constraint.
 Please refer to Chapter 6 in Yong and Zhou \cite{YZ} for a systematic accounts on this subject.

 Stochastic LQ problems for Markovian regime switching system were studied in Li and Zhou \cite{LxZ}, Wen, Li and Xiong \cite{WLX} and Zhang, Li and Xiong \cite{ZLX} where sufficient and necessary conditions of the existence of optimal control, weak closed-loop solvability, open-loop solvability and closed-loop solvability were established.
-But the coefficients are assumed to be deterministic functions of $t$ for each given regime $i$ in the above three papers.
+But the coefficients are assumed to be \emph{deterministic} functions of time $t$ for each given regime $i$ in the above three papers, so their Riccati equation systems are indeed deterministic ordinary differential equations (ODEs).
+Our previous work \cite{HSX} studied a cone-constrained stochastic LQ problem with regime switching in which the coefficients are \emph{stochastic} processes for each give regime $i$.
+Due to the randomness of the coefficients, we have to solve stochastic Riccati equations which are actually a new type of BSDEs.